SkylineCommunications/dataminer-docs/connector-help/connector_help/Ciena_5160_Service_Aggregation_Switch.md

 ### ISIS

-This page allows a user to verifiy and setup the ISIS configurations for this device.
+This page allows a user to verify and setup the ISIS configurations for this device.
 The user may find information regarding the **ISIS Router, ISIS LSP Summary, ISIS LSP TLV and ISIS System Statistics.**

 ### OSPF

-This page allows a user to verifiy and setup the OSPF configurations for this device.
+This page allows a user to verify and setup the OSPF configurations for this device.
 The user may two tables related with the configured **OSPF Interfaces** and the configured **OSPF Areas**.

 ### RSVP-TE

-This page displays infromation regarding the **Resource Reservation Protocol - Traffic Enginnering**.
+This page displays information regarding the **Resource Reservation Protocol - Traffic Engineering**.

 ### CFM